SHIPSIDES AND BEGGS PROJECTS - The Lament of the Accolade Tree

 12inch specially commissioned vinyl record.
 31mins.
 Edition of 4.

 A terrifying policy of the Italian Army in WW1 was that of Decimation, where one in ten soldiers were randomly selected and executed if any soldier in that section was thought guilty of cowardice.
-The audio work in the form of 12” record vinyl and will be played on a record player.
+The audio work in the form of 12” record vinyl is played on a record player.
 It takes the elevation data of the 1916 Italian mountain frontier and transcodes it into musical partition, transforming that data into a topological sound piece.
 Configured for two pianos playing in chords A-flat and F-minor the work takes on a beautiful but haunting musical form.

 An excerpt of the audio work is here :